-3. Whole: Practising Skills (SU tasks)
+3. Whole: Practising Skills (Skill-using Tasks)

 In this part of the module, learners return to whole language and texts again.
 This section provides an opportunity for learners to consolidate the skills and strategies they practised in the previous portion of the module, as they engage in skill-using tasks for Listening, Speaking, Reading, and Writing.